Who We

 News

-14 January 2025
+14 May 2025

 Local 2228’s stewards and representatives can help you in a variety of ways.
 Whether you need to file a grievance, have an occupational safety concern, need a representative to accompany you to a meeting or simply need to talk to someone, we can help.